mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/createUser.rst

 .. image:: img/UserSection.png

 Now you see a overview of all Users of the Software.
-To add an new User you can click on the Button "Benutzer hinzufügen" on the upper right of the page.
+To add a new User you can click on the Button "Benutzer hinzufügen" on the upper right of the page.
 You have to fill in the form and accept your input with the Button "Sichern und weiter bearbeiten"